Shopping Links

 Plot Synopsis

 700 years ago, Yosho had a rather unpleasant encounter with a would-be friend who turned out to be some kind of demon.
 Well, this demon, Yuzuha, is still around, and she figures now is a good time to get revenge on Yosho, through his grandson.
 Her method of revenge, however, is a little convoluted: She sends a rather attractive young girl, Mayuka, who doesn't know much, but seems to think Tenchi is her dad.
 This causes more than a little friction between Ayeka, Ryoko, and this newcomer, but despite that, she moves in (like we haven't seen that happen before).
 Everything is going fine until this seemingly innocent girl starts getting urges to kill Tenchi, which causes a whole bunch of misunderstandings.
-With a little help from grandfather and Washu, everybody starts to piece together what's going on, but to resolve it, Tenchi and company are going to have to take a trip into the alternate dimension that Yuzuha calls home...

-Review
+Quick Review

-Regardless, it doesn't require any specific knowledge of one series or another (or the previous movie) as long as you've got some prior Tenchi experience, but if you don't, this sure isn't the place to start.
-About the only thing you'll accomplish is creating a desire to see more of the previous stories so you know what's going on.
+Regardless, Daughter of Darkness (aka Midsummer's Eve) doesn't require any specific knowledge of one series or another (or the previous movie) as long as you've got some prior Tenchi experience.
+If you don't, this sure isn't the place to start--the only thing you'll accomplish is creating a desire to see more so you know what's going on.

-In comparison to other Tenchi stories, Daughter of Darkness (aka Midsummer's Eve) has the usual combination of touching sentiment, silly comedy, wild plot, and plenty of action, with a little more emphasis on the comedy and fun than the first movie, but still more drama than the OAV or TV series.
-The plot doesn't deviate far from the standard formula, but there's actually a little character development with the main trio here, though nothing Tenchi-verse shaking.
+In comparison to other Tenchi stories, this one has the usual combination of touching sentiment, silly comedy, wild plot, and plenty of action.
+There's a little more emphasis on the comedy and fun than the first movie, but still more drama than the OAV or TV series.
+The plot doesn't deviate far from the standard formula, though there's actually a little character development with the main trio here, if nothing Tenchi-verse shaking.

 On the technical end of things, this movie is as well made as the rest of the Tenchi series, with animation of somewhat higher quality than the TV series and a tad better than the OAVs.
-As always, the character designs are attractive and very well drawn, and Mayuka is an irresistible addition to Tenchi's entourage.
+As always, the character designs are attractive and very nicely drawn, and Mayuka is an irresistible addition to Tenchi's entourage.

 The background music is a little above average for the series; it's slightly synthesized and not memorable, but there are a couple of good creepy tunes including one choral piece.
 The end theme is rather pretty.